Table of Contents [+/-]

 DELETE.
 Additional functionality

-includes the ability to have anonymous users and to grant privileges
+includes the ability to grant privileges for administrative

 Internally, the server stores privilege information in the grant